 Our aim is that these children will be in a better position to fully integrate into school life socially, emotionally and behaviourally; and to see the children thrive as they become able to achieve their full potential!

-Nightingale Hammerson is a leading specialist in residential care.
-Nightingale Hammerson consists of two residential care homes for older members of the Jewish Community: Nightingale House in South London and Hammerson House in North London (currently closed for redevelopment).
+Nightingale Hammerson is a leading specialist of care for older members of the Jewish community.